PirateBox DIY – OpenWrt

 The following tutorial was created on a Mac running OSX 10.8.
 However, these instructions will also work for Linux or Windows (requires PuTTY).

 1. First download a custom copy of OpenWrt for the MR3020 (modified by Matthias Strubel to include all needed kernel-modules).
 See this thread on the forum for more info.
+NOTE: The 12.09 OpenWrt firmware has been reported to not work!
+See see this OpenWrt discussion thread before proceeding.
 For the WR703N, download this OpenWrt firmware

 2. Set the toggle switch located beside the LAN/WAN port to WISP mode